dzuk-mutant/blockchain/readme.md

 They also conflict with the idea of intermingling, spaces with a cooperative relationship to each other (ie. our instances) - corporations expect to dominate 'markets', we provide services based on what we can afford to those who want and need them.
 I would say that our kind of social networking is potentially an existential threat to corporate social networking, and we shouldn't let them have an inch because they will take a mile.
 If they ever take an interest in decentralised social networking, they will only care about us insofar that we're good PR for them.

-I'm not necessarily saying block these right now (I'm not apart from Pawoo, for other reasons), but I think keeping watch would be a good idea, especially if they become a thing in the West.
+I'm not necessarily saying block these right now, but I think keeping watch would be a good idea, especially if they become a thing in our particular language and geographical spheres.
 They currently only seem to be a thing in Japan right now.

 ### FVZ (w/ A-FVZ)